peng-217/tp/docs/UserGuide.md

 You have not gathered any clues for anyone.
 ```
-* `/view Father Ling` Displays clues that have been gathered and are specific to Father and Ling respectively.
+* `/view father ling` Displays clues that have been gathered and are specific to Father and Ling respectively.
 ```
-$ /view Father Ling
+$ /view father ling
 Preparing the clues that you have gathered...

 <Father>